-This approach is described in a 2017 paper by Johannes et al, researchers at Germany's Leibniz Institute.5
+This approach is described in a 2017 paper by Peter et al., researchers at Germany's Leibniz Institute.

-The paper by Johannes et al describes an information literacy class in which psychology students' individual needs were addressed.
+The paper describes an information literacy class in which psychology students' individual needs were addressed.

 After taking a pre-test, students were assigned online materials to read and were required to attend a single inperson seminar.
-Students were given recommendations about what portions of the course reading would fill the knowledge gaps revealed by their performance on the pre-test, though they could ultimately choose themselves which chapters to read.
+Students were given recommendations about which portions of the course reading would fill the knowledge gaps revealed by their performance on the pre-test, though they could ultimately choose themselves which chapters to read.
 How recommendations were made were as follows: